wujy28/tp/docs/DeveloperGuide.md

        Expected: Patient is not assigned a department.
 Error details shown in the status message.
 Patient's assigned department remains the same.

-    4. Other incorrect assign commands to try: `assign`, `assign i/T7654321A d/Cardio` (department is not spelt fully), `assign i/T7654321A d/Anesthesiology` (department follows American spelling)<br>
+    4. Other incorrect assign commands to try: `assign`, `assign i/T7654321A d/Cardio` (department is not fully spelt), `assign i/T7654321A d/Anesthesiology` (department follows American spelling)<br>
-       Expected: Similar to previous.
+       Expected: Similar to the previous case.

 ### Sorting patients